 Jieshou Village 介壽村

-Jieshou village is the largest village in Nangan with the most modern amenities, such as Bafang Dumplings, 7-11, and a fruit and vegetable market.
+Jieshou village is the largest village in Nangan and has the most modern amenities, such as Bafang Dumplings, 7-11, and a fruit and vegetable market.
 (Read more…)

 Tunnel 88 八八坑道